Manisrii21/NearMe/README.md

 <hr size="3" color="white">
 <p align="center">
 <font face="Georgia" size="5">
  1)Minerva Group of Hotels and Restaurants.
-Being a boutique business hotels & restaurants chain, it strides on to break new grounds with its state-of-the-art conveniences, distinct services and fine dining familiarities.<br>
+Being a boutique business hotels & restaurants chain,it strides on to break new grounds with its state-of-the-art conveniences, distinct services and fine dining familiarities.<br>
 2)Our Dining
 Indulge in a culinary journey that delights the senses and captures the essence of BLUE FOX .
 Our expert chefs have meticulously crafted a menu that showcases the finest ingredients, innovative flavors, and exquisite presentations.<br>
 3)It is located in Grand Trunk Road, Nellore - 0861 235 8888.<br>
 </p>
 </body>